CodewinBzn/WinASM65/README.md

 ```

-### Dependencies:
+### Dependencies
-if a segment refers to labels, variables ... or to routines declared in other segments
+If a segment refers to labels, variables ... or to routines declared in other segments
 then it must mention them in this array as ["path_to_main_file_seg1", .....]

-##Combine assembled segments/Binary files:
+## Combine assembled segments/Binary files
 ### JSON File format:
 ```
 {